 Working towards ISO 50001 certification for all sites

 ISO 50001 is the standard that helps organizations implement a high-performance energy management system.
-By the end of 2021, 16 sites had implemented an ISO 50001 certified energy management system.
-The Eramet Marietta and GCO sites were granted certification in 2021; Comilog's two remaining entities (the mine and the Moanda Metallurgical Complex) and the Norwegian plant in Tyssedal are scheduled to be certified during the first quarter of 2022.
+By the end of 2021, 17 sites had implemented an ISO 50001 certified energy management system.
+The Eramet Marietta and GCO sites were granted certification in 2021; Comilog's two remaining entities, the mine and the Moanda Metallurgical Complex, are scheduled to be certified during the first quarter of 2022.
 By this point, the Group's main energy consumers and CO2 emitters will be ISO 50001 certified.

 REDUCING ENERGY CONSUMPTION AND DECARBONIZING PRODUCTION: THE PRACTICALITIES